 The inventor of the diesel engine, Rudolf Diesel, originally designed his engine to use coal dust as fuel.
-He then experimented with vegetable oil (biodiesel) before the petroleum industry began making the product now known as diesel fuel.
-Most diesel fuel used in the United States is refined from crude oil, and diesel fuel is a type of distillate fuel.
+However, he experimented with vegetable oil (biodiesel) before the petroleum industry began making diesel fuel.
+Most diesel fuel we use in the United States is refined from crude oil, and diesel fuel is a type of distillate fuel.
 Biodiesel use is also common.

 The first diesel engine automobile trip was completed on January 6, 1930.
 The nearly 800-mile trip was from Indianapolis, Indiana to New York City.
-The trip helped demonstrate the potential value of the diesel engine design.
-The diesel engine design has been used in millions of vehicles since its inaugural trip.
+The trip demonstrated the potential value of the diesel engine design, which has been used in millions of vehicles since its inaugural trip.

 Diesel is an important fuel